yash-nethues/getpaid/readme.txt

 = Minimum Requirements =

-* WordPress 4.9 or greater
+* WordPress 5.0 or greater
 * PHP version 5.3 or greater
 * MySQL version 5.0 or greater

 = Automatic installation =

-Automatic installation is the easiest option.
-To do an automatic install of WP GetPaid, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+The easiest option is automatic installation.
+To install WP GetPaid automatically, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type WP GetPaid and click Search Plugins.
-Once you've found WP GetPaid plugin you install it by simply clicking Install Now.
+In the search field, type WP GetPaid and click Search Plugins.
+Once you've found the WP GetPaid plugin, you can install it by simply clicking Install Now.
 [GetPaid  basic installation](http://wpgetpaid.com/docs/basic-installation/)

 = Manual installation =